jamesmoon2/ai/attention_and_context_optimization.md

 # The Computational Economics of Attention: Why Context Window Optimization Matters

-Effective context window management represents one of the most significant yet underappreciated paradigm shifts in maximizing transformer model performance.
-While the attention mechanism fundamentally transformed deep learning, its computational cost grows quadratically with sequence length, creating an economic tension between context size and computational feasibility.
-This article examines how attention optimization and token economy strategies provide measurable improvements through principled approaches to managing these trade-offs.
+Effective context window management is essential to maximizing transformer model performance.
+While the attention mechanism transformed deep learning, its computational cost grows quadratically with sequence length, creating tension between context size and computational feasibility.
+These notes relate to attention optimization and token economy strategies to manage these trade-offs.

 ## Attention as a Computational Resource